SMILEY4/strategy-game/documentation/markdown/technical/api.md

                   "red": "Int [0,255]",
                   "green": "Int [0,255]",
                   "blue": "Int [0,255]",
+              },
+              "buildings": [
+                  {
+                      "type": "String - the type of the building", "tile": {
+                          "tileId": "String - the id of the worked tile", "q": "Int - the q-coordinate of the worked tile", "r": "Int - the r-coordinate of the worked tile", }
                   }
+              ]
           }
       ],
       "provinces": [
           {
-              "provinceId" : "String - the id of the province", "provinceId" : "String - the id of the owner country", "cityIds": [
+              "provinceId" : "String - the id of the province", "countryId" : "String - the id of the owner country", "cityIds": [
                   "String - the ids of cities in this province (incl. capital)" ],